ycoroneos/LightDraw/paper/LIDR_detailed.md

 #Light Indexed Deferred Rendering
 Is the main point of this project.
 LIDR is a linear time rendering algorithm for scenes with many lights and objects.
-It's possible to reason about how long it takes to render a scene.
+We can reason about LIDR's performance by considering the runtime of a typical scene.
 Assume there exists a scene with L lights, and M meshes.
 Also assume that the rendering pipeline consists of a Z Pre Pass, shadowmapping, and, finally, rendering the objects.
 The runtime breakdown is below in sequence of operations.